 Every house needs house numbers.
 But not every house has to have boring house numbers.
 They’re easy to change and can make a place feel fresh and new when you find just the right ones.

-To give you some inspiration, here are 10 examples of house numbers that contribute to the overall personality of the home while serving their function as address indicators.
+To give you some inspiration, here are 10 examples of modern house numbers that contribute to the overall personality of the home while serving their function as address indicators.

 1. Large numbers on a sliding gate are a great way to grab the attention of people looking for your house.